Dear Rockwood Community,

 - Awareness: General awareness, and especially self-awareness, strengthens the servant-leader.
 Making a commitment to foster awareness can be scary—one never knows what one may discover.
 Greenleaf observed, ―Awareness is not a giver of solace – it’s just the opposite.”
-Do others believe you have a strong awareness for what is going on?
+Do others believe you have a strong awareness of what is going on?
 Servant leaders have a strong sense of what is going on around them.
 They are always looking for cues from their opinions and decisions.
 They know what’s going on and will rarely be fooled.

 - Persuasion: Servant-leaders rely on persuasion, rather than positional authority in making decisions.
 Servant-leaders seek to convince others, rather than coerce compliance.
 This particular element offers one of the clearest distinctions between the traditional authoritarian model and that of servant-leadership.
 The servant-leader is effective at building consensus within groups.

 - Conceptualization: Servant-leaders seek to nurture their abilities to "dream great dreams."
 They have the ability to look at the organization, and any issues within the organization, from a conceptualizing perspective.
 This means the leader must think beyond day-to-day realities.
 Servant-leaders must seek a delicate balance between conceptualization and day-to-day focus.

 - Foresight: Foresight is a characteristic that enables servant-leaders to understand lessons from the past, the realities of the present, and the likely consequence of a decision in the future.
 It is deeply rooted in the intuitive mind.